 accounting office specialist, Visma

-"Probing questions are one of the mentor's greatest assets"
+"Probing questions is one of the mentor's greatest assets"

 Petteri Rantamäki joined the LUT Mentoring Programme to support students in becoming experts in their fields and to learn new things and approaches himself.
 Rantamäki has mentored several individuals.